th2-net/th2-conn-generic/conn-fix/README.md

 ## Release notes

 ### 2.4.2
-+ Fixed the problem in which conn sends a correct user's message to the remote system but sends an incorrect copy of it to the th2 with a short header instead of its full version
++ Fixed the problem when the conn sends a correct user's message to the remote system but sends an incorrect copy of it to the th2 with a short header instead of its full version